olilanz/RooCode-Local-Evaluation/README.md

 ### Auto-Coders and Coding Assistants

 The software engineering discipline fits very well the description of such a specific area with real-world tasks.
-In this field, we see several promising products emerging, such as Copilot, Windrurf, Continue, or Roo Code (formerly Roo Cline), making use of Large Language Models (LLMs).
+In this field, we see several promising products emerging, such as Copilot, Windsurf, Continue, or Roo Code (formerly Roo Cline), making use of Large Language Models (LLMs).

 On one hand, there are coding assistants like Copilot, which act more like chat interfaces and provide capable auto-completion.
 These are rapidly becoming common in a software engineer's toolbox for accelerated code analysis, development, review, and debugging.